-§ C5-15.
+§ C5-16.
 Violations and penalties.
+Amended 12-6-2022 by Res.
+2022-02]

-Any person who fails to perform any duty required of him under the provisions of this subtitle or any ordinances passed thereunder or in any manner willfully or corruptly violates any of the provisions of this subtitle or any ordinances passed thereunder or willfully or corruptly does anything which will or will tend to affect fraudulently any registration, nominations or election shall be deemed guilty of a misdemeanor.
+Any person who fails to perform any duty required of that person under the provisions of this Article or any ordinances passed thereunder or in any manner willfully or corruptly violates any of the provisions of this subtitle or any ordinances passed thereunder or willfully or corruptly does anything which will or will tend to affect fraudulently any registration, nominations or election shall be deemed guilty of a misdemeanor.
 Any officer or employee of the Town government who is convicted of a misdemeanor under the provisions of this section shall immediately upon conviction thereof cease to hold such office or employment.